artica/website/_posts/blog/2015-11-04-residencia-montemor-o-velho.markdown

 ![](/assets/images/2015-11-04-residencia-montemor-o-velho-03.jpg)

-Tarquinio also gave Artica a workshop on Visualino, as he had on Lisbon and Rome MakerFaires.
-This allowed the colaborators from Artica who have not been working on Visualino to get better acquainted with the project, find bugs and point out improvement ideas.
+Tarquinio also gave Artica a workshop on Visualino, as he had done at the MakerFaires in Lisbon and Rome.
+This allowed the rest of us from Artica who have not been working on Visualino to get better acquainted with the project, find bugs and point out improvement ideas.

 ![](/assets/images/2015-11-04-residencia-montemor-o-velho-06.jpg)